The creation of the limited liability company (LLC) as a business entity was transformative for small businesses.

 A well-crafted LLC operating agreement in Texas that takes into account the personalities and visions of its members can keep it from operational paralysis, disruption, and litigation.

-Massingill Attorneys at Law have decades of experience counseling small business owners and start-ups in laying the proper foundation for success.
+Massingill have decades of experience counseling business owners and start-ups in laying the proper foundation for success.

-Contact us today to see how we can help craft the future of your LLC.
+Contact us online or call us at(512) 410-0343 today to see how we can help craft the future of your LLC.